 Macquarie Telecom is committed to the development and career advancement of women.
 All managers, regardless of gender, have equal access to training, development and career opportunities.
 We will continue to raise the profile of gender diversity and further our efforts to date.
-For the financial year ending 30 June 2012, this included company-wide education sessions and women in business events.
+For the financial year ending 30 June 2013, this included company-wide education sessions and women in business events.

-Responsibility for ratifying diversity objectives will remain with the Macquarie Telecom Board of Directors.
+Responsibility for ratifying diversity objectives will remain with the Board.
 The objectives set will be managed and reported by the Company's Diversity Officer.